medpay or medical payments

 1. Covers Medical Expenses Regardless of Fault

-• You as a pedestrian or bicyclist hit by a car
+• 🚶♂️ You as a pedestrian or bicyclist struck by a car

-• You when riding in someone else’s car
+• 🚘 You while riding in someone else’s vehicle

-This broad protection makes MedPay an excellent option for families, rideshare users, and people who carpool frequently.
+This makes MedPay especially valuable for families, rideshare users, and commuters.

-Unlike traditional health insurance, MedPay has no deductible, no co-insurance, and no copays.
-Every dollar of your coverage limit goes directly toward paying medical expenses.
-That means more coverage with fewer out-of-pocket hassles.
+Unlike traditional health insurance, MedPay has no deductible, coinsurance, or copays.
+Every dollar of your coverage limit goes directly toward your medical care.

 6. Flexible Coverage Limits